 top of page

-About The Lodge of The Three Graces
+About The Lodge of Three Graces 408

-The Lodge of The Three Graces Number 408
+The Lodge of Three Graces 408

 Our Lodge (originally 506) held its first recorded meeting on the 15th of September 1792.